 In the 20th century, cork was the only organic substance to travel to Mars when it was used for thermal insulation in the Viking space probes.

 Another widely used application of cork has been flooring in commercial buildings.
-Cork tile has been used in famous churches, galleries and pavilions worldwide such as: Sagrada Familia cathedral in Barcelona, the Serpentine Gallery Pavilion in London (2012), and the Portuguese pavilion in the World Exhibition of Shanghai (2010).
-It has also been used for decades in many university libraries (e.g. Ohio State Univ.), hospitals (e.g. Mayo Clinic) and local, state, and federal courtrooms.
-Other examples that are still going strong and look beautiful after 50 years are the Library of Congress, U.S. Department of Commerce Building in Washington DC, St. Mary of the Lake Chapel near Chicago, and Lafayette College in Easton, PA.
+Cork tile has been used in famous churches, galleries, and pavilions worldwide such as: Sagrada Familia Cathedral in Barcelona, the Serpentine Gallery Pavilion in London (2012), and the Portuguese Pavilion in the World Exhibition of Shanghai (2010).
+It has also been used for decades in many university libraries (e.g. Ohio State Univ.), hospitals (e.g. Mayo Clinic), and local, state, and federal courtrooms.
+Other examples that are still going strong and look beautiful after 50 years are the Library of Congress, the U.S. Department of Commerce Building in Washington DC, St. Mary of the Lake Chapel near Chicago, and Lafayette College in Easton, PA.

 Today, cork has become even more popular with the development of eco-friendly residential and commercial flooring.
 Amorim has created a state-of-the-art water-proof flooring that is not only completely natural, durable and beautiful but emits no hazardous chemicals and is carbon negative.
 Due to its amazing properties, sustainability, and competitive pricing, cork has once again become a popular choice for flooring.

 Cork oak forests cover approximately 2.5 million hectares across the Mediterranean region and most of them are located in seven countries: Portugal, Algeria, Spain, Morocco, France, Italy, and Tunisia.